stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 Y := called contract size
 `func_lookup_apply_eval(X)` := the cost of looking up, applying, and evaluating the body of the function

+Note that contract-calls that use _trait_ definitions for dynamic dispatch are _not_ charged at a different cost rate.
+Instead, there is a cost for looking up the trait variable (assessed as a variable lookup), and the cost of validating any supplied trait implementors is assessed during a transaction's argument validation.

 ### map-get